 As the retail, e-commerce and m-commerce industries continue to grow and evolve, one of the most important trends for retailers looking to stay ahead of the curve is personalization – for physical and digital experiences.
 And what’s more personal than speaking your customer’s language?

 Retail (especially e-commerce) and language translation go hand-in-hand

 It’s a small world after all – the Internet has connected more people than ever before.
-Language, once a barrier, is getting easier to navigate in the retail space – both online and in-store.
+Language, once a barrier, is getting easier to navigate in the retail space – both online (thanks to e-commerce localization) and in-store.
 And, language has become critical to consider for your customers’ experiences.
 In the last decade alone, global online retail sales have increased 17 percent yearly (since 2007) – and it will only continue to grow as more and more of the global population gain internet access.
 As more people in more corners of the globe shop online, the more important it becomes to personalize information for those audiences.
 Customers want to search for, learn about and buy products and services in their native languages.
 Furthermore, brands and messaging should be localized to adhere to cultural norms.

 Image source: Jeff Ogden

 E-commerce localization and translation technology has made it easy (and even affordable) to remove barriers and reach global markets to satisfy international consumers’ needs.